philip-h/utgclassroom/source/class1/index.md

 - Krish and Ansh: Finish collision detection!
 - Sanjay: Fix those typos.
 Be patient with yourself and try to really think about what you need the code to do!

 That everything for this week!
-I'll catch you gyus on Saturday!
+I'll catch you guys on Saturday!

 ## April 25, 2020